-The reasons given by the participating reinsurers for offering / requiring capitalisation clauses included:

-- Internal requirements resulting in having to account for PPO claims on an undiscounted basis, thereby impacting the profit and loss account. - To reduce the capital issues that are associated with PPOs.
+A reason given by one participating reinsurer for offering / requiring capitalisation clauses was to reduce the capital issues that are associated with PPOs.

-To date, two of the participating reinsurers have reached the point of capitalisation on one (or more) of their PPO claims.
+To date, just one of the participating reinsurers has reached the point of capitalisation on one (or more) of their PPO claims.

-From the perspective of the participating insurers, only 3 out of 11 insurers had a capitalisation clause on their reinsurance contracts.
+From the perspective of the participating insurers, only 4 out of 11 insurers had a capitalisation clause on their reinsurance contracts.
 Where capitalisation clauses were present, these were only on a proportion of the portfolio, and in some instances the presence of these clauses varied by layer.
 Of those participating insurers without a capitalisation clause, the clear majority stated that they were keen to avoid them.